-The new financing brings Privalia’s total funding to date to $251 million.
+According to a post on the Bitcoin Circuit Betrug, the new financing brings Privalia’s total funding to date to $251 million.
 It also adds a new investor, with Belgian-based fund Sofina – also an investor in European online shoe retailer Spartoo.
 According to Crunchbase, the company has previously raised a total of $218 million in two rounds, taking place in 2010 and 2011.

 Other prior investors include La Caixa Capital Risc, Nauta Capital, Highland Capital Partners, General Atlantic, Insight Venture Partners, Index Ventures, the founders of dress-for-less Mirco Schultis and Holger Hengstler, and José Manuel Villanueva and Lucas Carné, the two co-founders of Privalia.